Generalizing Information to the Evolution of Rational Belief: Introduction

 \subsection{Our contributions}

 In the course of pursuing a consistent framework in which information measurements may be understood, we have derived a theory of information from first principles that places all entropic information measures in a unified interpretable context.
-By specifying the properties of information we desire, we show how a unique formulation follows that subsumes critical properties of Shannon's construction of entropy.
+By axiomatizing the properties of information we desire, we show that a unique formulation follows that subsumes critical properties of Shannon's construction of entropy.

-This theory fundamentally understands entropic information as a form of expectation that measures changes in belief.
-Expectation is not necessarily taken with respect to the distributions that represent the shift in belief, but rather with respect to another distribution representing a point of view.
+This theory fundamentally understands entropic information as a form of reasonable expectation that measures the change between hypothetical belief states.
+Expectation is not necessarily taken with respect to the distributions that represent the shift in belief, but rather with respect to a third distribution representing our understanding of what may actually be true.
+We find compelling foundations for this perspective within the Bayesian philosophy of probability as an extended logic for expressing and updating uncertainty~\cite{Cox1946, Jaynes2003}.
+Our understanding of what may be true, and therefore the basis for measuring information, should be rational belief.
+Rational belief~\cite{Ramsey2016, Lehman1955, Adams1962, Freedman1969, Skyrms1987} begins with probabilistically coherent prior knowledge and is subsequently updated to account for observations using Bayes' theorem.
 As a consequence, information associated with a change in belief is not a fixed quantity.
-Just as rational belief must evolve as new evidence becomes available, so also does the information we would rationally assign to previous shifts in belief.
+Just as rational belief must evolve as new evidence becomes available, so also does the information we would reasonably assign to previous shifts in belief.
 By emphasizing the role of rational belief, this theory recognizes that the degree of validity we assign to past states of belief is both dynamic and potentially subjective as our state of knowledge matures.
-We find compelling foundations for this perspective within the Bayesian philosophy of probability as a logic for expressing and updating uncertainty~\cite{Cox1946, Jaynes2003}.

 As a consequence of enforcing consistency with rational belief, a second additivity property emerges; just as entropy can be summed over independent distributions, information gained over a sequence of observations can be summed over intermediate belief updates.
 Total information over such a sequence is independent of how results are grouped or ordered.
 This provides a compelling solution to the thought experiment above.
 Label information in training data is a conserved quantity and we motivate a formulation of prediction information that is directly tied to prediction quality.
-Notably, predictive information trained with incorrect labels above would become negative in the view of corrected labels $\pRh(\vX)$ using this theory.
-We experimentally observe this phenomenon in \ref{sub:mnist}.